-Finally, FINMA intends to strengthen Switzerland's position as one of the leaders in the fintech sector.
+FINMA intends to strengthen Switzerland's position as one of the leaders in the fintech sector.
 To this end, the Swiss regulator engaged a number of international bodies to establish a framework aimed at promoting innovation, as well as protecting customers and investors in this area.
 This includes an amendment to several federal acts to take into account developments in distributed ledger technology, which entered into force in 2021, and the introduction of ledger-based securities that are represented in a blockchain.
+On 20 December 2023, FINMA published a new guidance clarifying its practice on the staking of digital assets and the regulated regulatory implications.